 Rude Food collaborates with food producers and distributors to circulate their surplus.

 Initiated as a citizen's initiative by design researcher Zeenath Hasan at her kitchen project Tapori Tiffins in October 2014, Rude Food Malmö was registered as a not-for-profit association on May 2015.
 A strong volunteer force drives the food rescue activity and a paid team manages the project and its kitchen work.
 Revenues from the catering activities are looped back into the running of the project.
-A percentage of the rescued foods is redistributed to food insecure groups.
+Approximately 60% of the rescued food is redistributed to food insecure groups.

 RF Dogmas >>